hyunmoon/wordcrypt/README.md

 ECE2524 SP14
 Final Project - WordCrypt

----
-title: wordcrypt project
----

 ## Introduction
 Wordcrypt is a simple yet powerful string encrypting tool.
 It is capable of encrypting or decrypting only certain strings or lines in the text

 ## Required library
 In order to run wordcrypt, you need PyCrypto library.
 Linux:
     $ sudo apt-get install python-crypto

-Windows:__
+Windows:
     1. Go to http://www.voidspace.org.uk/python/modules.shtml#pycrypto
     2. Download either "PyCrypto 2.6 for Python 2.6 32bit" or "64bit"
     3. Run and install

 ## Usage